 In addition to the Portage Municipal Airport, Columbia County has 19 other airport facilities.
-Two of these airport facilities, the Fountain Prairie Field Airport and the Columbus Hospital Heliport, exist in or near the Town of Columbus.
+One of these airport facilities, the Fountain Prairie Field Airport, exists within the Town of Fountain Prairie.
 Most of these airport facilities are small privately owned and operated airstrips or heliports.
 The two exceptions are Gilbert Field in Rio that is a privately owned facility open for public use and the Lodi Lakeland Airport that is publicly owned by the Town of Lodi but is not open to public use.
-Table 3-6 lists the Airports located in Columbia County and Map 3-3 in Appendix I illustrates the location of the facilities in the County including the Town of Columbus.
+Table 3-7 lists the Airports located in Columbia County and Map 3-3 in Appendix I illustrates the location of the facilities in the County including the Town of Fountain Prairie.